IonelPopJara/purple-haze/README.md

 # Purple Haze
 Purple Haze is a simple python program destined to visualize the current air pollution using charts.

+> The name is inspired by a character from JoJo's Bizzare Adventure.

 ## Installation

 `Python 3 is requiered to run the program`